nham/math_notes/linear_systems.md

 **Proposition:** Any two (finite) bases in a vector space $V$ have the same number of elements.

 *Proof:* If $V$ is a vector space and $B$ and $C$ are bases in $V$ with $|B| = m$ and $|C| = n$, then we can order these bases to obtain ordered bases $\beta$ and $\gamma$, respectively.
 From here we can define isomorphisms $\phi: V \to \mathbb{F}^m$ and $\psi: V \to \mathbb{F}^n$ which assign to each $v$ in V$ its $\beta$ and $\gamma$-representation.
 Then $T = \phi \circ \psi^{-1} : \mathbb{F}^n \to \mathbb{F}^m$ is an isomorphism, as is $T^{-1} = \psi \circ \phi^{-1} : \mathbb{F}^m \to \mathbb{F}^n$.
 Let $S_m$ and $S_n$ be the standard basis sets in $\mathbb{F}^m$ and $\mathbb{F}^n$, respectively.
 Then $T(S_n)$ must be linearly independent in $\mathbb{F}^m$, and $T^{-1}(S_m)$ must be linearly independent in $\mathbb{F}^n$.
 So $m \leq n$ and $n \leq m$ by the previous proposition.

+**Proposition:** A finite generating subset of $\mathbb{F}^n$ cannot have less than $n$ vectors in it.

+*Proof:* If we construct a matrix out of the vectors in a set $S \subseteq \mathbb{F}^n$ which has less than $n$ vectors in it, then the matrix will have less columns than rows, so we cannot have a pivot in every row, and hence by a previous proposition the set cannot be independent.

+The **dimension** of a vector space $V$ is, in the case of vector spaces with finite bases, the number of elements in the basis, written $dim V$.
+For the trivial vector space, we define dimension to be zero.
+For vector spaces with no finite bases, we say the vector space has infinite dimension.
+This definition is valid by the proof that any two finite bases have the same number of elements.

+**Theorem:** Any independent set can be completed to a basis in a finite dimensional space.

+*Proof:* If i have some basis of $n$ vectors and an independent set $S$, then add vectors from the basis as long as the set does not span the vector space.
+As soon as it does, quit.
+This will be a basis by construction.
+This arrangement must terminate since there are only finitely many basis vectors.

+TODO: proof that minimal generating set is a basis? and maximal independent set? how did we prove these? maybe go in fdvses page.